 Perkins' Jekyll is a married man with a devoted spouse, and he changes for the first time to Hyde totally by accident when a baboon in his laboratory causes an emission of cocaine gas from a beaker.
 Black comedy prevails as Perkins does his trademark slow, shifty eye routine as Hyde and enacts a sudden expression change (from smiling to sneering) while Jekyll is talking to a policeman who turns his back.
 In another comedic scene, Jekyll cannot touch the buttocks of a patient in an operating theatre while a horse whinnies outside, and he begins stammering in front of his students.
 Later, at a high-class dinner, Jekyll talks to his prudish peers about real freedom as he grabs the meat off of the plate of the person seated next to him to demonstrate.
-Hyde drugs a prostitute and a brothel boy and forces them to engage in sex while he watches and masturbates.
-Degraded stuff.
+Hyde drugs two prostitutes, one female and one male, and forces them to engage in sex while he watches and masturbates.
+Degraded material.
 Not at all befitting a classic story like Stevenson's novella.
 In the end, Jekyll's wife discovers her husband's double identity but thinks that she is too late to help him when she sees him face down on his laboratory floor.
 Then Hyde springs up at her.
 "You didn't think I was-- dead, did you?" he asks with a smirk before murdering her with a surgical knife.
 The film ends with a policeman suspecting that Jekyll is responsible for the slayings but unable to prove it, and Jekyll stares outside at the departing inspector from his window.

 Next was a made-for-television movie in 1990 starring Michael Caine in the dual role.
 Caine teamed with writer David Wickes, with whom he worked in a 1988 version of Jack the Ripper (starring Caine as a Scotland Yard Inspector and Armand Assante as an actor playing none other than Dr. Jekyll and Mr. Hyde!), in a liberal adaptation of Stevenson's original for British and American television in January, 1990.
 Caine portrayed Jekyll as a widower who desires the sister, Sara Crawford (Cheryl Ladd of Charlie's Angels fame), of his deceased spouse, both of whom being the daughters of Dr. Lanyon, who vehemently disapproves of Jekyll's research and attentions toward his only surviving daughter, who is married to a seaman.
 Victorian propriety and gossip inhibit Jekyll's wish to go against Lanyon's objections and openly court Sara.
 So, he uses Hyde as an outlet for his repressed sexual urges and anger over Lanyon's prohibition.
 Eventually, Jekyll and Sara succumb to their attraction and kiss in a park, and they are seen by London's foremost busybody, who informs Lanyon.
 Lanyon banishes Sara from his house, and Sara, forsaking her husband whom she has never really loved, "moves in" with Jekyll.
 Sara becomes a victim of Hyde when Jekyll, for the first time against his volition, transforms to Hyde, who murders a policeman in Soho, then returns to Jekyll's home, invades the room where Sara is sleeping, and rapes her.
 She is later found by Jekyll's butler, Poole, and Jekyll, chemically restored to himself, must deflect the attention of local police even as Scotland Yard is relentlessly investigating and already has a cordon around the Soho brothel where Hyde has a room.